Ultimate Baton Rouge Real Estate Investing Guide for 2026

 Demographics

-The identical region may also be beneficial for non-performing mortgage note investors and their exit strategy.
-If non-performing mortgage note investors need to foreclose, they’ll need a stable real estate market when they sell the defaulted property.
+Investors who look for non-performing notes can also make use of stable markets.
+If non-performing mortgage note investors have to foreclose, they'll need a strong real estate market in order to sell the REO property.

 Property Values

-Mortgage lenders like to see as much home equity in the collateral as possible.
-When the property value is not higher than the mortgage loan balance, and the lender wants to foreclose, the house might not realize enough to payoff the loan.
-The combination of loan payments that reduce the mortgage loan balance and yearly property value appreciation raises home equity.
+Lenders need to see as much equity in the collateral as possible.
+When the value is not much more than the loan amount, and the mortgage lender wants to foreclose, the home might not sell for enough to repay the lender.
+As mortgage loan payments lessen the amount owed, and the market value of the property goes up, the homeowner's equity goes up too.

 Property Taxes